About the Program

 - Students progress through the classes and externship together as a cohort.

-- To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains by providing curriculum relating to general study, patient care skills and administrative / business skills.
+- To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains by providing curriculum relating to general study, patient care skills and administrative / business skills.

 - To retain and graduate 80 percent of our medical assistant students with their certificate (47 credits).